manny-torres-02/Capstone_Manuel_Torres/backend/readme.md

 This is the backend server for the project, built with Node.js and Express.
 It handles API requests, business logic, and future database interactions.

 ## Routes

+#### Volunteer tables

+- [x] Read all volunteers
-- Volunteer tables
+- [x] read a single Volunteer
-  - read the volunteer table, pulled in the associated categories and events
+- [x] pull in the associated categories and events for reading the tables
-  - Post new Volunteeer to the volunteer table
+- [x] Post new Volunteeer to the volunteer table, add that volunteer automatically to the associated Categories and evetns joint tables
+- [x] delete a volunteer and its association to other tables.

 ## How to Use